Skip to content

 Top Programs

 The fields Centre College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Centre College, located in Danville, Kentucky, admits a majority of applicants, with an acceptance rate of roughly 54%.
+Centre College, located in Danville, Kentucky, offers a realistic path to admission, with roughly 54% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,352.
-The school reports a graduation rate of roughly 83%.
+The graduation rate is roughly 83%.

-Ten years out, alumni of Centre College earn a median of $66,240, roughly in line with national averages for graduates.
+Ten years out, alumni of Centre College earn a median of $66,240, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Centre College, with an economic connectedness score of 1.74 (about 1.0 is the national norm).
-Its friending bias is low (-0.02), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Centre College.
+Its economic connectedness score is 1.74, where about 1.0 is the national norm.
+Its friending bias is low (-0.02), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 11% of students take part in civic and volunteering activity.

 Similar Schools